iutools/iutools/doc/test-plan.md

   - Search for word inuksuk and make sure that the info for the word is correctly displayed

+Word Dict Help
+- Search for a word and open its word entry
+- Click on the _info_ link at the top right of that window
+- Test all the links on that help page to make sure they lead to the right place

 ## Spell Checker

 Spell check LATIN -- Happy Path